paulca55/hubspot-local-development/README.md

 ### Uploading files to HubSpot

 Once you are ready to upload your files to HubSpot you need to get them ready for production.
-The following command will minify your files, remove source maps and optimise your images.
+The following command will clean out all files from your build folder, minify your files and optimise your images.

 ```
 npm run build
 ```

 You can then upload your files via the HubSpot CLI tool (i.e. `npx hs upload --portal=DEV <src> <dest>`), see below for instructions.

+_**Note**: If you set a top-level `defaultPortal` in your `hubspot.config.yml` file, you can exclude the `--portal` option and your commands will reference that default portal._

 _**Note**: Any folder or file you do not wish be uploaded can be specified in the `.hsignore` file._